insected/bobbae_gcp-wiki/Workflows.md

 Google Cloud Platform offers a number of tools and services for orchestration:

-* [Cloud Scheduler](Cloud-Scheduler) for schedule driven single-service orchestration
+* [Cloud Scheduler](Cloud-Scheduler) for schedule-driven single-service orchestration
 * [Workflows](https://cloud.google.com/workflows) for complex multi-service orchestration
 * [Cloud Composer](Composer) for orchestration of your data workloads